4BC

-4BC is a radio station in Brisbane, Queensland, owned by parent company Nine Radio, a division of Nine Entertainment Co.
+4BC is a radio station in Brisbane, Queensland, owned by Nine Entertainment.
 It broadcasts on 882 kHz AM and is Brisbane's only commercial talkback station.

-While the station's broadcasting facility is at Cannon Hill, its transmitting tower is located alongside the Gateway Motorway in Nudgee.
+While the station's broadcasting facility is at Cannon Hill, its transmitting tower is located in Wynnum West.

 On Friday, 8 October 2021, 4BC moved to 882 kHz, which was used by its sister station, 4BH, which moved to 1116 kHz.